Topological susceptibility and excess kurtosis in SU(3) Yang-Mills theory: Continuum analysis for the topological susceptibility

-At this point we have four valid continuum extrapolations of the topological susceptibility (or its fourth root) for each one of the three smoothing strategies.
+We have, for each one of the three smoothing strategies, two continuum extrapolations of the topological susceptibility and two of its fourth root.
 These results are shown in Tab.~\ref{tab:continuum_values}.
-Note that for each smoothing strategy (e.g.\ ``7\,stout'') the four entries describe a joint continuum limit (their spread indicates a systematic uncertainty).
-There is, however, no guarantee that the ``ultralocal'' strategy (``7\,stout'') and either one of the ``fixed physical flow time'' strategies (``flow\,0.21\,fm'' and ``flow\,0.30\,fm'') would yield the same continuum limit.
-As mentioned in Sec.~\ref{sec:setup}, the latter two strategies introduce a second regulator which persists in the continuum limit, and it is the claim of Ref.~\cite{Bonanno:2023ple} that this second regulator leaves the continuum value of $\chi_\mr{top}^{1/4}r_0$ unaffected.
-We are thus left with the task to condense, for each smoothing strategy, the four entries in Tab.~\ref{tab:continuum_values} into a single number (with a statistical and a systematic uncertainty).
-With these final numbers in hand (one for ``7\,stout'', ``flow\,0.21\,fm'' and ``flow\,0.30\,fm'' each) we will be able to put the claim to a test.
+For a given smoothing strategy the four entries describe a joint continuum limit (their spread indicates a systematic uncertainty).
+It is, a priori, not clear that the ``ultralocal'' strategy (``7\,stout'') and either one of the ``fixed physical flow time'' strategies (``flow\,0.21\,fm'' and ``flow\,0.30\,fm'') would yield the same continuum limit.
+As mentioned in Sec.~\ref{sec:setup}, the latter two strategies introduce a second regulator which persists in the continuum limit.
+In Refs.~\cite{Ce:2015qha,Bonanno:2023ple} it is stated that with a reasonable choice of $\sqrt{8t}$ the second regulator leaves a negligible imprint on $\chi_\mr{top}^{1/4}r_0$ at $a\to0$.
+We are thus left with the task to condense, for each smoothing strategy, the four entries in Tab.~\ref{tab:continuum_values} into a single number (with statistical and systematic uncertainties) to see whether our data support this statement.